-Aaron's First Impressions: BlackBerry Torch 9800 (AT&T)Aaron Baker - Editor-in-Chief
+Aaron's First Impressions: BlackBerry Torch 9800 (AT&T)Aaron Baker - Director, Content and Partnerships

 When the BlackBerry Torch 9800 was rumored (and subsequently, leaked) and I saw the slider/touchscreen design, my initial thought was "they're either going to screw it up, or it's going to be fantastic."
 After working with it for a day, my initial thought is that they did a good job with the device.
 It's sleek inside and out, and combined with the marketing support AT&T will likely provide (given the posters I've seen to date), it stands a chance of doing quite well.
 I'm hoping the Torch will serve as a starting point for RIM - a success that motivates them to continue innovating.